asseco-pst/watch-your-language/this-and-object-prototypes.md

 myCar.hasProperties() // Properties --> v8 blue
 ```

-As you can see they are the same, is just different ways to be organize your code base.
+As you can see they are the same, is just different ways to organize your code base.

 One way you can apply everything about objects and `this` is to use composition without risking polluting the `prototype` chain.